Monetary Policy Tools

 In an ample reserves system, central banks use the reserves market to influence nominal rates.
 The targeted rate for interbank lending is the policy rate (called the Federal Funds Rate in the United States).

 Interest on Reserves is the primary tool used by central banks with an ample reserves system.
 Interest on reserves is the interest rate paid by the central bank to banks for their reserves.
-Since central banks can earn this rate on their reserves, the lower end of the demand for reserves moves up with an increase in the interest on reserves rate and down with a decrease in the interest on reserves rate.
-Thse shifts of the lower end of the demand for reserves changes the policy rate (Federal Funds Rate in the US).
+Since central banks can earn this rate on their reserves, the lower bound of the demand for reserves moves up with an increase in the interest on reserves rate and down with a decrease in the interest on reserves rate.
+Thse shifts of the lower bound of the demand for reserves changes the policy rate (Federal Funds Rate in the US).

 Open Market Operations is used to maintain an ample reserves system.
 If banks make more loans, the supply of reserves decreases.
-Open market purchases shift the supply of reserves to the right, which keeps the supply on the lower end of the demand.
+Open market purchases shift the supply of reserves to the right, which keeps the supply on the lower bound of the demand.

 6. What is expansionary monetary policy?